0xrishabh/zkOauth/README.md

 	* Creating anonymous identity
 	* Relayers

-And zk-Oauth will provide both of these components as a simple plug & play.
+And zk-Oauth will provide both of these components as a simple plug.